Automattic/wp-calypso/packages/tour-kit/README.md

 - `effects`: An object to enable/disable/combine various tour effects:

-  - `__experimental__spotlight`: Adds a semi-transparent overlay and highlights the reference element when provided with a transparent box over it.
+  - `spotlight`: Adds a semi-transparent overlay and highlights the reference element when provided with a transparent box over it.
+Expects an object with optional styles to override the default highlight/spotlight behavior when provided (default: spotlight wraps the entire reference element).
   - `arrowIndicator`: Adds an arrow tip pointing at the rederence element when provided.
   - `overlay`: Includes the semi-transparent overlay for all the steps (also blocks interactions with the rest of the page)